 Other general factors that increase the probability of motorcycle accidents in Texas include high speeds and distracted drivers, according to the department.
 In that vein, the Department has stressed that while increased congestion is a leading factor, many of these crashes are preventable by conscientious operation of motorcycles.
 Both motorcyclists and other drivers are urged to be aware of their surroundings and the speeds at which they are driving.

-Have you or a loved one of yours been injured or died while riding a motorcycle because of the negligence of another party?
-If so, you and your loved ones may be entitled to compensation for your injuries.
-Call one of our expert motorcycle accident attorneys or wrongful death lawyer specialists here at the Law Offices of Gilbert R. Hoy, Jr. and Affiliates today at 617-787-3700 or email us at email@example.com to get your free and confidential consultation.
+If you or a loved one has been injured as a result of a motorcycle accident, you may be entitled to significant monetary relief.
+Act now and contact an expert motorcycle accident attorney here at the Law Offices of Gilbert R. Hoy, Jr. and Affiliates to discuss your potential claim.
+Call our injury attorneys today at 617-787-3700 or email us at email@example.com for your free and private consultation.
 Your needs are our top priority!

 Motorcyclists are often depicted a certain way in popular culture.
 In general, there is some aspect of thrill seeking attributed to a motorcyclist.
 After all, it is certainly a high-adrenaline activity.
 Weaving through much larger vehicles at high speeds, all the while lacking the protections offered by a car, is no doubt a riskier endeavor than other forms of travel.
 Nonetheless, motorcyclists are entitled to the same use of the road as anyone else.
 Because there are a relatively high number of motorcyclists on the road each day, it is important for state and local governments to account for them when implementing traffic safety laws, as well as infrastructure that could potentially create danger.
 When an injury does occur, it would be wise to contact an expert motorcycle accident attorney at 617-787-3700.